iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

 ### Prerequisites
 Please note that the following prerequisites are required to initiate tipping,

-- Tipping is only available on the iZettle reader
+- Tipping is only available on the Zettle reader
 - Usage of SDK version ​`1.7.1`
 - The card reader needs to contain the latest software versions.
-- Tipping needs to be enabled for the market connected to the iZettle account used by the merchant.
+- Tipping needs to be enabled for the market connected to the Zettle account used by the merchant.
 Please refer to list of supported markets below.

 ### Supported markets
 Tipping will be made available on a market by market basis.
 The following markets are supported at the moment: